metpallyv/ApacheSpark_MachineLearning_Scala/README.md

 # Apache_Spark using Scala
-The Goal of this project to work/learn Apache Spark using Scala
+The Goal of this project to work/learn Apache Spark using Scala and run machine learning algorithms on HDFS Yarn using Apache Spark.

 I spent sufficient amount of time understanding Scala using these links: